Zsombor Gruber

-Zsombor Gruber (born 7 September 2004) is a Hungarian international footballer who plays as a forward for Nemzeti Bajnokság I club Ferencvárosi TC and the Hungary national team.
+Zsombor Gruber (born 7 September 2004) is a Hungarian international footballer who plays as a forward for Belgian Pro League club RAAL La Louvière and the Hungary national team.

 Club career

 Zalaegerszeg

 On 9 February 2024, he was loaned to Zalaegerszegi TE.

 MTK Budapest

 On 14 February 2025, he was loaned to MTK Budapest FC.
 He made 18 appearances and scored two goals in the 2024–25 Nemzeti Bajnokság I season.
 On 1 March 2025, he scored a goal in a 5–1 victory over Újpest FC at the Szusza Ferenc Stadion.
 On 17 May 2025, he scored a goal in a 2–1 defeat from Diósgyőri VTK at the Diósgyőri Stadion.
 All in all, he made nine league appearances in MTK and scored two goals.
 He suffered a thigh injury while playing for MTK and he had to ret for five weeks.

 Ferencváros

 On 1 July 2025, he came back from loan to Ferencváros.
 Thanks to his performance at MTK, Robbie Keane added him to the team playing preparing for the Champions League qualifiers.
 On 2 August 2025, he scored his first goal for Ferencváros in a 3–0 victory over newly-promoted Kazincbarcikai SC in the 2025–26 Nemzeti Bajnokság I season.

 On 9 August 2025, he scored twice in a 4–1 victory over Nyíregyháza Spartacus FC in the 2025–26 Nemzeti Bajnokság I season.
+He scored the winning goal in a 1-0 victory over Paksi FC in the 2025-26 Nemzeti Bajnokság I season at the Fehérvári úti Stadion on 1 February 2026.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.